atv98/GATECeR/README.md

 ### Thermo-electric Cooler

 The Adafruit Thermo-electric cooler consists of a peltier module connected to one of the Arduino's PWM enabled digital pins through a power MOSFET powering the module with 12V and up to 5A.
-The amount of cooling is controlled by the PID algorithm implementation described early in order to maintain desired temperature.
+The amount of cooling is controlled by the PID algorithm described earlier in order to maintain desired temperature.
 The heat sink module is also powered by the same 12V/5A power supply.

 ## Pin Connections